jardians-utk/utk-ai-102/README.md

 This repository contains all course materials: assignments, data, demos, reading, project , and environment setup that you’ll need to succeed in AI-102.
 Follow the provided workflow to complete labs, submit projects, and collaborate with your peers as you develop your skills in natural language-based programming.

-#### Instructor information
-Dr. Jimmy Ardiansyah
+**Dr. Jimmy Ardiansyah**
 Assistant Professor
-College of Emerging and Collaborative Studies (CECS) jardians@tennessee.edu | 615) 571-0046
+College of Emerging and Collaborative Studies (CECS)
+University of Tennessee, Knoxville
+Email: jardians@tennessee.edu
+Phone: (615) 571-0046